bauerceptor/JavaProgramming/README.md

 ### Stream API

+- Streams API work only on Collections.

 - Stream API has a `forEach` method that can take ``Consumer`` type Functional Interface.
 This simply means that ``forEach`` method can take another method as reference and calls it during each iteration.
 It should be noted that `forEach` will simply take a method, and this method should not be called inside `forEach`.
 For example, if we wish to pass SysOut then it will be passed as follows:  `System.out::println`

 - `filter` method in Stream API takes a `Predicate` type Functional Interface as argument.
 This simply means that it will take as argument, a method, that returns `true` or `false`.
 If the result of that method call is `true`, then `filter` will filter that element (meaning removes it).

 - `filter` is used in combination with `collect` method of Stream API.
 Firstly, `filter` will complete its running (it will complete all its iterations), and filter the array.
 Then `collect` will return a new Collection (e.g. a list) with filtered content without modifying the original list.
 The **new list will contain** those entries which returned `true` in the `filter`'s reference method (argument).

+- `map` takes in a functional interface. `map` takes in **Function** class type arguments which are actually built upon Java's Functional Interfaces.
+So instead, we can directly declare lambda expressions inside `map`.

+- `sorted` can be used to sort.
+While sorting custom classes, `Comparator` is used inside `sorted`.
+Sorted items can be reverse-sorted as well by calling the `reversed()` method after `comparing()`.

+- We can compare multiple times by first using the `comparing` method of `Comparator` and then using `thenComparing` method immediately after that.

+- `reduce` is used when we wish to perform some aggregation on a list. `reduce`also saves and stores the result of previous iterations.

 ---